 I have a spoiler alert… What I’ll be sharing with you about ADHD, steps a little bit aside of what you may have been reading, or even feeling.

 I convinced myself I had a higher purpose; a mission; and I stick to it with all my might.
-Later, during my adolescence, I started writing my “memoirs” … because I thought I had enough for a nice inspiring book (oh, well…).
-Thus, every time I’d experience what it could be have been a “happy ending” for it, I’d start a new draft.
+Later, during my adolescence, I started writing my “memoirs” … because I thought I had enough for a nice inspiring book (oh, well…🤦🏻♀️).
+Hence, every time I’d experience what it could be a “happy ending” for it, I’d start a new draft.

-The so-called ADHD, is not an illness nor anything wrong with us; it’s a nature that comes with a brain that works in a different way; one that: asks us to seek for purpose and happy things!
+The so-called ADHD, is not an illness; it’s a nature that comes from a brain that works in a different way; one that: asks us to seek for purpose and happy things!
 One that makes us creative and extremely sensitive, and compels us to have a healthy life (by doing sports, having a healthy diet and building a healthy environment)

 But it comes with some downsides too; for some it’s hard to focus on things our brains are not interested in; for some it’s very difficult to control these emotions that seem to explode out of the blue…